dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 {% task 'Integrate containers into an application.' %}

-As mentioned in the previous section `Containers` are specialized form of widget since they descend from `WidgetBase`.
+As mentioned in the previous section, `Container` is a higher order component that extends `WidgetBase` and returns the wrapped widget and injected `properties` from the `render`.
 Given that, they can be used just like any other widget.
 In our demo application, we can take advantage of that fact by simply replacing the `WorkerForm` and `WorkerContainer` with their container equivalents.

 {% instruction 'Replace the imports in the `App` module with the following.' %}

 {% include_codefile 'demo/finished/biz-e-corp/src/widgets/App.ts' lines:1-6 %}

 There are two major changes to the `App` module's imports.
 First, the widgets (`WorkerForm` and `WorkerContainer`) have been replaced by their container equivalents (`WorkerFormContainer` and `WorkerContainerContainer`).
-Second, all of the objects related to state management have been removed, `StatefulMixin`, `WorkerFormData`, and `WorkerProperties`.
+Second, all of the objects related to state management have been removed, `WorkerFormData`, and `WorkerProperties`.
 These are no longer needed since the `App` class no longer needs to manage state.

-Since the `StatefulMixin` is no longer required, `App` can now descend directly from `WidgetBase`.

-{% instruction 'Remove `AppBase` and change `App` to descend from `WidgetBase`.' %}

 The new class declaration for `App` should be: